xaur/decred-news/econews/process.md

 *(\*1) Normally we only check for releases that end users can consume ([example](https://github.com/decred/decred-binaries/releases)). gominer and dcrpool are exceptions because they are "consumed" by the miners who build from source, from the `master` branch, so we quickly check that too.
 But we only look for notable changes (important fixes or important features like).*

-How to **map stories**:
+### Mapping stories

-- Find the draft file corresponding to the month you are mapping, e.g. `202401.md` for Januar 2024.
+- Find the draft file corresponding to the month you are mapping, e.g. `202401.md` for January 2024.
 These files are hosted [here](https://github.com/xaur/econews/tree/drafts/econews) (for Git nerds - notice we keep it in a special `drafts` branch).
 - Set up quick access to the draft file.
-Bookmark it or open in your local text editor and have it open.
+Bookmark it or open in your local text editor and keep it open.
-- Scan every source, starting from the 1st day of the month, or since the point you stopped last time.
+- Scan sources listed in the `Econews Sources` room one by one.
-- If you see anything notable, see if the story is already mapped in the draft file.
+- If you see anything notable, first check if the story is already mapped in the draft file.
-- If the story is missing, add a stub for it by copying from [this template](https://github.com/xaur/econews/blob/drafts/templates.md).
-Insert any links/notes "to be processed" between the `{` and `}` marks.
+- If the story is not mapped, add a stub for it by copying from [this template](https://github.com/xaur/econews/blob/drafts/templates.md).
+Insert any links/notes "to be processed later" between the `{` and `}` marks.
-- If the story is already mapped (i.e. a stub exists), add any new links or notes you've found, again between `{` and `}`.
+- If the story is already mapped (i.e. a stub exists), add any *new* links or notes you've found, again between `{` and `}`.
 If you write a final paragraph of text immediately, place it *outside* of the `{` and `}`.
+- After you map all stories from one source and *push your changes to the draft files* to GitHub, please react to the corresponding message to share your progress.

 Draft and written up stories will be hosted in a [separate repo](https://github.com/xaur/econews) (i.e. not in this DJ repo) until the process is tested and polished.